cirocosta/go-monero/README.md

   -h, --help     Show this help message

 Available commands:
-  crawl                       Crawl over the network to find all peers

   p2p-peer-list               Find out the list of local peers known by a node

   get-alternate-chains        Get alternate chains